SorenTheBrave/OSGS/README.md

 will begin the server process.
 This can aslo be achieved by running the `run.sh` script.
 Test out the site by visiting `localhost:8000/index.html`.

-## Bundling the frontend code

-You can't import typescript in a browser.
-Because of this, all of the typescript destined for the frontend needs to be compiled prior to launching the server.
-For the server's uptime, it will serve that one version of the compiled typescript.
-To do this, a simple shell script is provided (`run.sh`) which can be run on *nix systems natively (Mac included, in theory) and on Windows by using git bash.
-A separate super simple `build.sh` script is also available that will compile the ts but not start the server.

 ## Web standards